santana-repos/santana-repos/README.md

 👋 Greetings!
 I'm Thiago, an expert in software engineering with over two decades of experience in software development and business growth.
 I specialize in delivering robust, secure, and scalable solutions that meet business needs and handle high user demand seamlessly.

-Throughout my career, I’ve consistently employed Clean Code, as well as Business and Test Driven Development (BDD and TDD) methodologies, ensuring that every solution is both functional and reliable.
-My expertise extends to Site Reliability Engineering (SRE) and FinOps/DevOps, where I’ve led teams to improve system performance and optimize costs.
+Throughout my career, I've consistently employed Clean Code, as well as Business and Test Driven Development (BDD and TDD) methodologies, ensuring that every solution is both functional and reliable.
+My expertise extends to Site Reliability Engineering (SRE) and FinOps/DevOps, where I've led teams to improve system performance and optimize costs.

 My main certifications: